-The Coleman-Liau formula estimates the years of education the reader needs to understand the text.
-So, a score of 6 should be equated to 6th grade in the US schooling system, i.e. 11-12 year olds.
-If you're writing for the general public, you should aim for a grade level of around 8-10.
+A score of 6 is 6th grade in the US schooling system.
+If you're writing for the public, you should aim for a grade level of around 8-10.

 When is the test most useful?

-Another interesting avenue for the Coleman-Liau measure is in the study of law and courts.
-Here, the measure has been used to explore the readability of judicial opinions.
-These are legal opinions written by judges during a court case.
-They provide a decision reached to resolve a legal dispute.
+An interesting use case for Coleman-Liau measure is in Law.
+Here, it has been used to explore judicial opinions.
+These are written by judges during a court case.
+They provide a resolution to a legal dispute.